 This question gets at the heart of whether an experience has materially changed the customer's perception of your brand, and should be measured on a scale from negative to positive.
 In this question, XXX could be a call centre associate, app, website, event, or other interaction source.

 Net Promoter Score:

 How likely is it that you would recommend (BRAND) to a friend or colleague?

 Net Promoter methodology requires a 0-10 point scale from which your Net Promoter Score can be calculated by subtracting the percentage of customers who are detractors (0-6) from the percentage of customers who are promoters (7-10).
 We recommend benchmarking NPS after a customer's initial purchase to gauge the impact of each interaction.

-Taken together, these four questions provide a more complete view of a given experience—from the individual channel or employee to the overall brand process and the impact of the experience on both brand perception and advocacy.
-Analyzing results within and across channels provides insight into the overall customer experience, allowing companies to prioritize actions for greatest impact.
+Taken together, these four questions provide a more complete view of a given experience--from the individual channel or employee to the overall brand process and the impact of the experience on both brand perception and advocacy.
+Analysing results within and across channels provides insight into the overall customer experience, allowing companies to prioritise actions for greatest impact.

 Turning insight into action